maikelmeyers/vim-focus-autocmd/README.md

     \ 'build': { 'linux': 'bash ./res/setup' }
     \ }
 ```
+That snippet will automatically update symlinks on ```:NeoBundleCheckUpdate```.

 FAQ
 ---------------
-Q: When switching between two vims in different terminals, FocusGained is
+* Q: When switching between two vims in different terminals, FocusGained is
 triggered, but sync_clipboard don't work.
-A: It greatly depends on terminal and environment.
+* A: It greatly depends on terminal and environment.